OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Marketplace Driver Configuration
 ================================================================================

-Drivers to manage different marketplaces, specialized for the storage back-end
+Drivers to manage different marketplaces, specialized for the storage Back-end

 -  ``EXECUTABLE``: path of the transfer driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
 -  ``ARGUMENTS``: for the driver executable: